uea-teaching/computer-vision-2022/index.md

-# Audiovisual Processing CMP-6026A - 2021
+# Computer Vision CMP-6035B - 2022

-Learning material for Audiovisual Processing CMP-6026A
+Learning material for Computer Vision CMP-6035B

 The only requirement to view the slides is a web browser - with javascript enabled.